Last Updated on 06/04/2025

 4. When your site received an algorithmic penalty

-An algorithmic penalty occurs when your rankings are impacted by an algorithmic change, yet this is still not as harsh as a manual penalty.
-You need to disavow any harmful backlinks that may be there as an outcome.
+An algorithmic penalty occurs when an algorithmic change impacts your rankings, yet it is still not as harsh as a manual penalty.
+As an outcome, you need to disavow any harmful backlinks that may be there.

 5. When you have received a lot of low-quality links

-If you have obtained a high number of low-quality links from spammy websites or link directories, you should disavow those connections to prevent being penalized by search engines.
+If you have obtained many low-quality links from spammy websites or link directories, you should disavow those connections to prevent being penalized by search engines.

 What Happens When You Disavow A Backlink?